VictorYing/personal-website/content/authors/admin/_index.md

 +++

 Hi, I'm Victor.
-I'm a PhD student working with [Daniel Sanchez](https://people.csail.mit.edu/sanchez/) at [MIT CSAIL](https://www.csail.mit.edu/).
+I'm a final-year PhD student working with [Daniel Sanchez](https://people.csail.mit.edu/sanchez/) at [MIT CSAIL](https://www.csail.mit.edu/).
 My primary work is in [the Swarm project](http://swarm.csail.mit.edu), which seeks to build new abstractions between hardware and software that make it as easy to exploit multicore parallelism as it is to write ordinary sequential programs.
-My work spans computer architecture, compilers, and applications.
-I seek not only to make it easy to scale workloads where parallelization is expensive and error-prone today, but also to make it practical to scale workloads that today's systems cannot scale at all.
+I build compilers and architecture simulators to explore how to make parallel computation efficient by targeting communication costs and effectively utilizing highly parallel hardware.
+I write a lot of C++, and frequently look at profiling and (dis)assembly while automating the process of software performance optimization.

+**I am seeking a full-time industry job in 2023.**

 Before coming to MIT, I received my BSE in electrical engineering from [Princeton](https://engineering.princeton.edu/),